 These posts score well on the three questions above and perform well in the metrics.
 That alignment is what you are aiming for.
 Not posts that perform without being good.
 Not posts that are good but underperform because the hook was weak.
 Posts that are both.

 The way to produce more of them is to raise your internal quality bar first and let the performance follow.
-Post quality is one of the variables that determines whether founder-led marketing actually moves the needle on pipeline.
+Post quality is one of the variables that determines whether founder branding actually moves the needle on pipeline.

 Should I delete posts that performed poorly?

 Almost never.
 A post that got twenty impressions was seen by twenty people.
 Deleting it accomplishes nothing.
-The only reason to delete a post is if it contains an error you need to correct or if the content is genuinely inappropriate for the professional context.
+The only reason to delete a post is if it contains an error you need to correct or if the content is genuinely inappropriate.
 Low performance is not a reason to remove content.

 Is there a post length that correlates with quality?